Carina Axelsson

 Carina, Princess of Sayn-Wittgenstein-Berleburg (born Carina Axelsson; August 5, 1968) is an American author and former model, best known for the teen fashion detective series Model Undercover.
 Her other series are the Nigel of Hyde Park books and the Royal Rebel books.
 As a model, she appeared on the covers of Madame Figaro, Elle, and Vogue Patterns in the 1990s.
-She is the wife of Gustav, 7th Prince of Sayn-Wittgenstein-Berleburg.
+She is the wife of Gustav, 7th Prince of Sayn-Wittgenstein-Berleburg, making her part of the extended Danish royal family.

-Biography and career

 Personal life

-Carina Axelsson was born on August 5, 1968 in Northern California, United States, to Bertil and Alicia Axelsson.
+Carina Axelsson was born on August 5, 1968, in Northern California, United States, to Bertil and Alicia Axelsson.
 She has a brother Erik and sister Liselotte.
 Her father was an electronic engineer and was born in Sweden, and her mother is Mexican.
 After growing up in California, Axelsson moved to New York to pursue a career in fashion modelling.

-On June 3, 2022 she married civilly the German-Danish aristocrat Gustav, 7th Prince of Sayn-Wittgenstein-Berleburg, thus becoming the Princess of Sayn-Wittgenstein-Berleburg, after dating for 19 years.
+On June 3, 2022, she married civilly the German-Danish aristocrat Gustav, 7th Prince of Sayn-Wittgenstein-Berleburg, thus becoming the Princess of Sayn-Wittgenstein-Berleburg, after dating for 19 years.
 They married religiously the following day in Bad Berleburg.
 They live at Schloss Berleburg in Germany with their four dogs.
-They were unable to marry earlier due to a clause in Gustav's grandfather's will preventing him from inheriting family property if he partakes in an unequal marriage (meaning with a commoner).
+They were unable to marry earlier due to a clause in Gustav's grandfather's will preventing him from inheriting family property if he partakes in an unequal marriage (meaning with a commoner), a marriage with a non-Protestant or one with someone who is not of the Aryan race (meaning not of pure Caucasian and preferably German descent).
+His wife is a commoner, Catholic and part Mexican by birth, thus rendering her incompatible with the terms of the will as stipulated by her husband's grandfather.
 Nonetheless, she was treated by the Sayn-Wittgenstein-Berleburg House as his official partner and accompanied him to family events.

-Axelsson is good friends with Prince Joachim of Denmark, the son of Margrethe II of Denmark, and Joachim's second wife Princess Marie of Denmark.
-Axelsson is godmother to their daughter Princess Athena.
-Axelsson married into the Danish royal family, as her husband is Danish Princess Benedikte's first child.
+Axelsson is godmother to Countess Athena of Monpezat, only daughter of her husband's first cousin Prince Joachim of Denmark.

+The couple's son, Prince Gustav Albrecht, was born on 26 May 2023 in the United States via surrogacy.
+On 26 April 2024, the couple welcomed their second child, a girl, Princess Mafalda, also via surrogacy.